-The Organization's related party transactions during the 16-month period ended December 31, 2022 were related to contributions by members of the Board of Directors and receivables from employees (as previously disclosed in Note 1).
+The Organization's related party transactions during the year ended December 31, 2023 were related to contributions by members of the Board of Directors and receivables from employees (as previously disclosed in Note 1).

-During the 16-month period ended December 31, 2022, the Organization received \$41,919 in contributions from Board members.
-Additionally, various Board members provided pro bono legal advice and other services to the Organization during the 16-month period ended December 31, 2022.
+During the year ended December 31, 2023, the Organization received \$64,827 in contributions from Board members.
+Additionally, various Board members provided pro bono legal advice and other services to the Organization during the year ended December 31, 2023.
+In December 2023, the Organization entered into a contract for renovations to the veterinary clinic.
+The company completing the renovations is owned by a Board member.